 LED lighting.
 LEDs offer several advantages over conventional light sources, including high efficiency, long life, and superior control.
 These characteristics, along with falling prices, have made LEDs a viable solution for a growing number of office building applications, including exit signs, task lighting, recessed downlighting, and ambient lighting.

 LED troffers offer promising benefits in the right applications.
-Fluorescent troffers are the most common type of lighting fixture found in US commercial facilities, accounting for 50 percent of existing luminaires.
+Fluorescent troffers are the most common type of lighting fixture found in US commercial facilities, accounting for 50% of existing luminaires.
 The best LED troffer products outperform their fluorescent cousins, but at a first-cost premium.
 Replacement options include new LED troffers, LED retrofit kits, or swapping fluorescent tubes for tubular LED products.

 When buying LED-based products, ask for performance data based on standard tests performed by accredited laboratories.
 When comparing LEDs to other options, account for cost savings in both energy and maintenance; make sure that the LED solution will provide the quantity and quality of light that you need.

 Fluorescent lamps.
 If your facility uses T12 fluorescent lamps or commodity-grade T8 lamps, there are several retrofit options.
-Relamping with high-performance T8 lamps and electronic ballasts can reduce your lighting energy consumption by 35 percent or more.
+Relamping with high-performance T8 lamps and electronic ballasts can reduce your lighting energy consumption by 35% or more.
 Adding specular reflectors, new lenses, and occupancy sensors or timers can double the savings.
 Payback periods of one to three years are common.

 Daylighting.
 Daylight can improve the ambience of an office and reduce the need for electric lighting.
 Dimming ballasts and daylighting controls can be used to reduce the amount of electric light used when daylight is present.

 Lighting controls .
 Using energy-efficient light sources is only one part of the process of reducing the energy used by a lighting system.
-A well-designed control system will provide the right amount of light where and when it’s needed and can cut lighting energy use by 5 to 60 percent, depending on the baseline conditions and the control strategies used.
+A well-designed control system will provide the right amount of light where and when it’s needed and can cut lighting energy use by 5% to 60%, depending on the baseline conditions and the control strategies used.
 In addition, using lighting controls may qualify you for participation in utility demand-response programs.
 Advanced control systems can also help lighting maintenance by signaling lamp outages and monitoring usage and output to indicate when they fall below required levels.
 Lighting controls typically offer daylight monitors, personalized controls, occupancy sensors, and automatic scheduling.

 Smart lighting design in parking lots.
 Parking lots are often overlit—an average of 1 foot-candle of light or less is usually sufficient.
 Reducing light levels, installing more-efficient light sources, and adding controls can lead to big savings.
 The most common lamps used for outdoor lighting are high-intensity discharge (HID) sources—metal halide and high-pressure sodium.
 Fluorescent and induction lamps are also used in parking lots, but LEDs have become the most efficient alternative as their performance has improved and prices have come down.